 Welcome to my website.
-I am currently a second-year PhD candidate in Astrophysics at Harvard.
+I am a fifth-year PhD candidate in Astrophysics at Harvard.
 I am interested in a wide range of topics in physical and observational cosmology.
-I am currently working with Prof. Daniel Eisenstein on the methodology and applications of the galaxy three-point correlation function (3PCF) in the squeeze limit, specifically in the context of constraining the galaxy-halo connection.
+I am currently working with Prof. Daniel Eisenstein on cosmological statistics and galaxy-halo connection models.
+Some of my topics include the galaxy three-point correlation function (3PCF) in the squeeze limit, generalized halo occupation models, assembly bias, and galaxy-galaxy lensing.
 We are also broadly interested in methodologies that improve clustering measurements and their interpretations.

 Before Harvard, I got my Bachelors degree in Astrophysics at Princeton, where I worked on various exciting projects such as identifying obscured quasars in SDSS, looking for ultra diffuse galaxies in HSC, and simulating progenitor gas clouds in the early Universe.

 I am a founding member of Open Labs At Harvard, with the goal of promoting science and research education among underpriviledged K-12 students in the Greater Boston area.
 Aside from work, I enjoy tennis, DJing, and cooking.